');

 About Hamilton, NY

-Hamilton is a small community in New York with a population of 4,038 residents.
-The median household income is $62,000 per year, which is near the national average.
-The median age in Hamilton is 20.6 years.
+Hamilton is a small town located in New York with a population of 4,038 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,000 per year, which is 17% below the national median of $75,149.
+The median age of 20.6 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Hamilton, NY